Pre-Admission Nursing Conference and TEAS Information | OCTC

 Please, return to the Nursing Webpage for information on cost estimates for the OCTC Nursing Program.

-• To schedule to take the ATI TEAS assessment, call Workforce Solutions at (270) 686-4444
+To schedule the ATI TEAS assessment, call Workforce Solutions at (270) 686-4444 (see TEAS information below).

 • If unsuccessful on the TEAS, a minimum 4 week waiting period is required prior to retesting